Foreigners can access subsidized Swiss healthcare once they become official residents and join a scheme for health insurance in Switzerland.

 Other exemptions apply in certain circumstances.
 After you register your address with your local commune, they will typically send you a letter to prove your health insurance coverage.
 You can ask your local authority if you qualify for an exemption, or find more information on the government website.

 Babies must be insured within three months of giving birth in Switzerland, if you want coverage to date retrospectively to the birth.
-If you take out insurance after three months, coverage will start from the date of your policy, which can mean fees relating to the birth aren’t covered.
-Children up to the age of 18 do not need to be with the same company as their parents, and are granted price reductions.
+If you take out insurance after three months, coverage will start from the date of your policy; this can mean that fees relating to the birth aren’t covered.
+Children up to the age of 18 can have coverage with a different company to their parents, and can benefit from price reductions.
 Once 18, young adults are responsible for their own health insurance and will typically receive a reminded before their birthday.

 What happens if I am not covered by health insurance in Switzerland?